aleksey-nikolaev/predef_wiki/Endianness.md

 ##### System headers #####

 Some compilers or system headers provide macros to specify endianness.
 Unfortunately, there is no standard for the names of the macros or even of the header files.
-Many operating systems contains the following macros in ``.
-Operating systems that use the GNU C library generally provide a header named `` containing these macros.
+Many operating systems contains the following macros in `<sys/param.h>`.
+Operating systems that use the GNU C library generally provide a header named `<endian.h>` containing these macros.

 Type|Macro|Value
 ---|---|---